superrare/pixura-contracts/README.md

 # Pixura Contracts

+This repo has been archived.
+For the Latest Rare Protocol contracts please see the [Rare Protocol Github](https://github.com/rareprotocol)

 Smart Contracts and various language bindings for the [SuperRare](https://superrare.co/activity) and [Pixura](http://platform.pixura.io/) ecosystem.

 We use [chanterelle](https://docs.chntrl.io/en/latest/) to manage smart contract compilation, deployment, and testing.